 Functional classification provides an equitable means of quantifying a person’s ability to participate in a sport.
-The criteria in the US Sailing Functional Classification System (FCS) and Procedures Manual are based on the functions required to compete in sailing events, and may differ from those required for other sports or for the activities of daily living.
+The criteria in the US Sailing Functional Classification System (FCS) and Procedures Manual are based on the functions required to compete in Para Sailing events, and may differ from those required for other sports or for the activities of daily living.

 - Ability to compensate for the movement of the boat (stability)

 - Ability to operate the control lines and the tiller (hand function)

 - Ability to move about in the boat (mobility)

 These functions have been further refined to test:

 The level of disability assigned to the sailor is used to determine the athlete’s eligibility to compete in Para Sailing events:

 - One person keelboat – i.e. 2.4mR; Hansa 303 (Minimum Disability rating from 1 to 7 points)

 - Two person keelboat – (8 points total 2 males; 9 points total 1M/1F; 10 Points total 2 Females)